Wizards’ defense falters again in a 119-97 loss to the Hornets

 With that absent, Brooks searched for some other answer all game, exhausting his timeouts before the end of the third quarter.
 Nothing stuck, and the Wizards fell to 5-15.

 “At times bad, at times good.
 It was really inconsistent,” Brooks said of the team’s energy Sunday.
-“And we have to be in, and we have to be on, at all times … that’s the one thing that has to be a constant, and it was up and down tonight.
+“And we have to be in, and we have to be on, at all times. … That’s the one thing that has to be a constant, and it was up and down tonight.
 It has to get better.
 We’ve still got a chance to finish up this [four-game] road trip in the right way and we could split the trip, but we’ve got to be better.
 I’ve got to do better.
 But we’ve got to also take pride in that individual defense that teams are attacking.
 Teams are attacking individual players, and we’ve got to step up and take the challenge and make them miss shots and not get beat by one or two dribble-drives.”

-Beal, at least, bounced back from a rare off night Friday at Miami to lead all scorers with 31 points on 11-for-22 shooting from the field, as was expected from the NBA’s leading scorer.
+Beal, at least, bounced back from a rare off night Friday in Miami to lead all scorers with 31 points on 11-for-22 shooting from the field, as was expected from the NBA’s leading scorer.

 As usual, his successful outing had little to do with the rest of his team’s game.